gradha/gradha.github.io/src/articles/19-swift-string-interpolation-with-nimrod-macros.rst

 Just like `db_sqlite's raw string literal modifier
 <http://nimrod-lang.org/db_sqlite.html#sql,string>`_ we have implemented here
 the ``i`` macro and use it to prefix the string literals we want to *upgrade* with string interpolation.
-Also, since we are withing Nimrod's string parsing rules, the interpolation is done with the ``$`` character which allows both braced and standalone versions, less backslash typing.
+Also, since we are within Nimrod's string parsing rules, the interpolation is done with the ``$`` character which allows both braced and standalone versions, less backslash typing.